 - Your FTP password for the new hosting service

 These credentials allow BlogVault to access the new domain, and move your backup’s content automatically.

-Once you fill up the required details and click ‘Continue’, you must select the folder that the site to be moved, was installed in.
+Fill up the required details and click ‘Continue’.
+Then, select the folder that the site was installed in.
 This is the folder that contains the wp-admin, and wp-content folders.
 If you are using your hosting provider’s cPanel, then this would typically be the webroot directory i.e. /public_html.

 Once you have selected the folder, click on ‘Continue’.

 The next step is choosing what to move to your new WordPress site.
-The BlogVault dashboard takes you to a form that asks you about the details of what you would like to migrate:
+This stage will need you to go over the details of what you would like to migrate: